Underground Railroad in Ohio: Major counties

-The Ohio routes ran in zig-zag lines generally approaching the Northwest and often linking with departure points on Lake Erie, such as Cleveland, Toledo, Sandusky, Fairport Harbor, and Ashtabula.
+Ohio routes zig-zagged across the state, generally approaching the Northwest and often linking with departure points on Lake Erie, such as Cleveland, Toledo, Sandusky, Fairport Harbor, and Ashtabula.
 The lake provided a major escape route toward Canada once slaves crossed the state of Ohio.
-Routes ran thickly all over the state so it is difficult to pin them all down but, some of the major counties with active stations included Richland, Putnam, Trumbull, Huron, Belmont, Ashtabula, Jefferson, Lorain, and Mahoning.
-They contributed a significant amount to the Underground Railroad Trails.
-Below are their trail distances.
+Some of the major counties with active stations included Richland, Putnam, Trumbull, Huron, Belmont, Ashtabula, Jefferson, Lorain, and Mahoning.
+They contributed a significant amount to the Underground Railroad trails.
+Below are their trail distances: